bendelv/Inge-M1_BigData/02_Glossary.md

 ## Definitions
 - __Energy intensity__:
-A measure of the energy inefficiency of an economy.
+A measure of the energy efficiency of an economy.
 It is calculated as units of energy per unit of GDP.

 - __CO2 equivalent__: